tgh-apil/Reusable-N95-Respirator/04-Testing/Test Protocol - N95 NaCl.md

 ## Runs 1, 2, and 3

-## Masks
+## Masks in order of preference 1 to 3, with fit testing on mannequin to confirm
+### Montana Small Size or Medium Size
+- Silicone rim
-NIH "SFM" Small Size Rev-A
+### NIH "SFM" Small Size Rev-A back-up
-- Silicone rim or inlay
+- Silicone rim
-Montana Small Size as back-up mask 1
+### NIH "SFM" Medium Size Rev-A back-up
-- Silicone rim or inlay
+- Silicone inlay
-I3D Small Size as back-up mask 2
+### I3D Small Size as back-up
 - Window rubber seal
 - Must be fully silicone-sealed by hand without gaps

 ## Filter Runs
-1. N95 3M 5N11 sandwiched, with or without Halyard H100 x 1 ply
+1. N95 3M 5N11 no sandwich
-2. Woodbridge INAOC Filter sandwiched by Halyard H300 x 2 ply
+2. Woodbridge INAOC Filter (prepackaged layer = 5 ply), sandwiched by Halyard H100 x 2 ply
-3. Halyard H600 x 2 ply without filter within
-4. Roxon RX1568 spirometry filter (purple) with adapter
+3. Roxon RX1568 spirometry filter (purple) with adapter on Montana Mask or I3D Mask (we have both)
+4. Halyard H300 x 2 ply without filter within

 ## To Do: 10 April - 12 April 2020 [Easter Friday to Sunday]
 Investigate how Montana mask people have "sewn" the 2 pys of Halyard together [Matt]